 - Amount owed on the account and if that amount was paid off

 It’s important to note that ChexSystems is not a collection agency, so don’t respond to fraudulent calls from someone posing as a ChexSystems employee asking you for funds to pay off your debt.

 ChexSystems’ client banks report derogatory information involving checking and savings accounts, such as details on overdrafts and bounced checks.
 In return, the banks receive ChexSystems reports on consumers who apply to open a new account.
 The information helps banks reduce risk by identifying customers who’ve mismanaged deposit accounts in the past.

 ChexSystems assigns consumers a score called the ChexSystems Consumer Score, which ranges from 100 to 899.
 The higher your score, the lower your risk and the better chance you have of your account application being approved.

 In 2014, Capital One declared that it would limit its use of ChexSystems and only use the database to screen individuals for fraudulent activity.
+Citibank also modified its practices to decline individuals with two or more incidents of reported account abuse.
 This was welcome news to consumers with only relatively minor missteps and without a history of fraud on their reports.